Close Menu

 English: Sprayer English: Watering bucket

-Urang: Chitanor jontro Urang: Pani chitanor patro - Conclusion
+Urang: Chitanor jontro Urang: Pani chitanor patro

 The study can be concluded here by saying that the people of the Urang community who have